hyperledger/indy-node/design/anoncreds.md

     * If it's not disclosed and not verified as a Predicate, then there is a chance the the proof verification will fail because of key rotations, since the latest keys will be used.

-### Timestamp Support in State

-We need to have a generic way to get the State at the given time.
-- State Trie allows to go to the past, that is given the root hash, get the state with this root.
-- We may have a mapping of each State update (timestamp) to the corresponding root.
-- We need to find a data structure that can help us to find the nearest state timestamp (to get the root) for the given time.
-- So, we will be able to get the data (state) at the given time.

 ### SCHEMA